 Your TRX 3.3 Racing Engine is broken in, the fuel mixture is balanced, and the idle is set...now it's time to have some fun!
-This section contains instructions on making adjustments to your Jato.
+This section contains instructions on making adjustments to your Nitro 4-Tec.
 Before you go on, here are some important precautions to keep in mind.

-- Don't run your Jato in water, mud, snow, or wet grass.
-It's tempting, but water and mud are easily drawn through the air filter and will severely damage the engine.
-Small amounts of moisture can cause electronics to fail and loss of control over your Jato.
-Snow is frozen water.
-Do not drive the Jato in snow or the electronics could be damaged by water. - The TRX 3.3 Racing Engine is extremely powerful.
-Remember to apply the throttle gradually to prevent wheelies or loss of control. - Don't hold Jato off the ground and rev the engine excessively with no load on the engine.
-This practice could result in internal engine damage.
-Avoid over revving the engine when Jato is airborne after a jump. - Avoid excessive high-speed running for extended periods of time or over long distances.
-This could cause the engine to build up enough speed to exceed maximum safe RPM limits. - Don't drive your Jato with drive train damage of any kind.
-The engine could be damaged due to overloads caused by drivetrain friction, or over-revving caused by loose or missing parts. - Don't tow anything with your Jato.
+- Don't run your Nitro 4-Tec in water, mud, snow, or wet grass.
+Water and mud are easily drawn through the air filter and will severely damage the engine.
+Small amounts of moisture can cause electronics to fail and loss of control over your Nitro 4-Tec. - The TRX 3.3 Racing Engine is extremely powerful.
+Remember to apply the throttle gradually to prevent spin-outs or loss of control. - Don't hold the Nitro 4-Tec off the ground and rev the engine excessively with no load on the engine.
+This practice could result in internal engine damage. - Avoid excessive high-speed running for extended periods of time or over long distances.
+This could cause the engine to build up enough speed to exceed maximum safe RPM limits. - Don't drive your Nitro 4-Tec with drive train damage of any kind.
+The engine could be damaged due to overloads on the engine caused by drivetrain friction, or over-revving caused by loose or missing parts. - Don't tow anything with your Nitro 4-Tec.
 The engine is cooled by airflow created by speed.
-Towing creates a high load on the engine, and at the same time limits cooling of the engine due to low vehicle speed. - If your Jato gets stuck, stop driving immediately.
+Towing creates a high load on the engine, and at the same time limits cooling of the engine due to low vehicle speed. - If your Nitro 4-Tec gets stuck, stop driving immediately.
 Move the vehicle and then continue driving. - Never turn off the radio system while the engine is running.
-The truck could run out of control.
+The model could run out of control.